aryonna-rice/aryonna-rice.github.io/README.md

 ```

 #### FastAPI Use
-Below is a code snippet of how I used FastAPI to fulfill HTTP requests for our application.
+Below is a code snippet of one of the ways I used FastAPI to fulfill HTTP requests for our application.

 ```python
 @api.post("/filter", response_model=list[Club], tags=['Club'])